 At the start of your exchange period in Helsinki

 8. The actual registration for the courses takes place after your arrival in Helsinki during the orientation period.
 At this point, as far as we are concerned, it is still possible to change your course selection or add new courses into your study plan.

 - If the registration period to the course in question ends before the orientation course, be in contact with the teacher of the course.

 9. Registration to courses will be done through WebOodi (https://weboodi.helsinki.fi/hy).
 You will need University of Helsinki student number and your IT user account for that and you will get them during the Orientation Course.
 Please note that we do not send them by e-mail or by mail, but one has to collect them in person during the orientation.

 10. The final Learning Agreement is signed by the International Exchange Specialists.

-11. In case you need to change your learning agreement after you have started your studies at UH and your home university has not provided you with a form for changes, you will find the form on Flamma intranet (log in with your UH username).
+11. In case you need to change your learning agreement after you have started your studies at UH and your home university has not provided you with a form for changes, you will find the form here in instructions for students.